Distant Thunder - John Coleman_1

 In June, 2009, Coleman, who is a member of the National Sculpture Society, celebrated his fifth year as a participant in the Prix de West exhibition at the National Cowboy and Western Heritage Museum.
 He also won the James Earle Fraser Sculpture Award and the Nona Joan Hulsey Buyers’ Choice Award.

-In April 2010, the Gilcrease Museum is hosting a retrospective exhibition of Coleman’s work.
+In April 2010, the Gilcrease Museum hosted a retrospective exhibition of Coleman’s work.

 Sculpture: